Allex191/ap-skills-snake/README.md

 - high score/local storage
 - movement animation
 - change from timeout to requestAnimationFrame()
-- responsive canvas
 - prerender canvas elements
-- use diferent z-index for canvas
+- option -+ for responsive padding or scale